sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 Usage ranking for pre- and post-processors in [State of CSS 2020](https://2020.stateofcss.com/).
 {:.caption}

-CSS pre-processors like [Sass](https://sass-lang.com/), [Less](https://lesscss.org/), and [Stylus](https://stylus-lang.com/) let users leverage imperative programming features such as variables, loops, functions, and more, to write clearer, DRY-er CSS by compiling a superset language into valid CSS.
+CSS pre-processors like [Sass](https://sass-lang.com/), [Less](https://lesscss.org/), and [Stylus](https://stylus-lang.com/) let users leverage imperative programming features such as variables, loops, functions, and more, to write clearer, DRY-er code by compiling a superset language into valid CSS.
 Post-processors—like [PostCSS](https://postcss.org/)—on the other hand, augments CSS after the fact by taking valid CSS and transforming it for different purposes—backward compatibility, scoping, auto prefixing, linting, you name it.

 Utility classes are declared separately, so they're great candidates for processing.
 For example, [Uniform CSS](https://uniformcss.com/) is built entirely with Sass.
 If you're willing to write your own utility classes, you can use pre-processors to write less code, group features, and more.